carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200316.md

 - - - -
 #### Last Week’s Summary:
-1. Prepped and imported online gifts.
-Refined import steps to use ClassyID fields for matching contacts.  >> to another week
+1. Prepped and imported online gifts using 3-step preparation templates.  >> to another week
+2. Continued to streamline date values for gifts to better reconcile with finance by updating all existing FY20 gifts for consistentcy.
-2. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
+3. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
-3. Processed gifts in Amply portal awaiting action.
+4. Processed gifts in Amply portal awaiting action.
 When possible, created a portal account, gathered gift/employer IDs, verified gift was received, updated gift status in portal and Amply.
 Compared Amply report with dashboard.
-4. 2 hours to do lookup for gala attendee contact info.
+5. 2 hours to do lookup for gala attendee contact info.
-5. Certification exam on Friday
+6. Certification exam on Friday
-6.
+7.

 7. Imerman discussion >> to another week
 8. Received/processed feedback for first version of Client Services Salesforce manual to leadership for feedback/markup.
 Added suggestions to GoogleDoc.  >> to another week